KyleKaniecki/Kaleidoscope/README.md

 1. Create accounts and login
 2. Browse current listings and comment
 3. Message creator privately and ask for price/estimate
+4. Create appointments with Users on the system

 ###Dependencies
 1. django-notifications https://github.com/django-notifications/django-notifications